Snapchat/KeyDB/pkg/rpm/README.md

 $ sudo ./generate-rpms.sh <version> <release build #>
 ```

-This rpm script is currently valid for centos 7 and centos 8 builds only
+This rpm script is currently tested on centos 7 and centos 8 builds

 Dependencies:
 ```